Charles Heinemann

 Charles Adolph Heinemann (29 February 1904 – 1974) was an English professional footballer who played as an inside forward.
 During his time with Fordsons, he became the top scorer for the 1927–28 League of Ireland season, scoring 24 times in league competition.

 Heinemann also represented the League of Ireland XI in two representative matches against the Welsh League in 1927.
+He top-scored in the 1927–28 League of Ireland season with 24 goals.